movementkitchen/website/src/pages/movement-coaching/index.md

 ### Book Movement Coaching

-Movement coaching is offered as face-to-face sessions in our East London studio and online – on Zoom or Skype.

-To book email [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk) or WhatsApp me on 07935348233
+To book email [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk) or WhatsApp me on 07935348233.

-We start with an initial session (price: £100) that includes a qualitative movement screening and creating an action plan for your custom-made coaching package.

-We will work together over a period of 5-10 weeks, so there is enough time to learn new motor skills and allow them to become a natural part of how you move – on and off the mat.
+Movement coaching is offered as face-to-face sessions in our East London studio and on Zoom.
+We will work together over a period of 6-12 weeks, so there is enough time to learn new motor skills and allow them to become a natural part of how you move – in both exercise and daily life.

-You can choose between two movement coaching packages:
+If we've never worked together, we'll start with an initial face-to-face session (duration: 75 min, price: £100) that includes a qualitative movement assessment and creating an action plan for your custom-made coaching package.

+After this, depending on your time and commitment, you can choose between:

-- Basic (5-week coaching) - price: £400
+- Basic coaching package (6 sessions) - price: £400
-- Full (10-week coaching) - price: £700
+- Full coaching package (12 sessions) - price: £720.

-Each coaching package includes:
+Each package includes:

-- Weekly 1-hour one-to-one sessions
+- Weekly 60 min one-to-one sessions
 - Session recordings
-- At-home-practice recommendations
+- Homework/practice recommendations
 - WhatsApp/email questions and catch-ups.

 You can reschedule your sessions up to 24 hours beforehand.
 In case of